debanjanbhattacharyaa/website_jmeter_tutorial/README.md

-# ✈️ Airline Ticket Booking System
+# ✈️ RemoteAIR Booking Portal

 A complete Node.js-based airline ticket booking website with token-based authentication, multiple pages, and a complete booking flow.
+This website is primarily created for educational purposes.

 ## Features